timunie/Ava-ApiTests/website/docs/P_Avalonia_Controls_Primitives_Popup_IsLightDismissEnabled.md

+<a href="https://github.com/AvaloniaUI/Avalonia/tree/master/srcAvalonia.Controls/Primitives/Popup.cs#L224" title="View the source code">View Source</a>

 #### Property Value
+<a href="https://learn.microsoft.com/dotnet/api/system.boolean" target="_blank" rel="noopener noreferrer">Boolean</a>

+##
-<a href="https://learn.microsoft.com/dotnet/api/system.boolean" target="_blank" rel="noopener noreferrer">Boolean</a>Light dismiss is when the user taps on any area other than the popup.
+Light dismiss is when the user taps on any area other than the popup.

 ## See Also